Learn about business insurance requirements and the most common policies for nurses in California.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by nurses in California, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 State law in California requires every small business that has employees to provide workers’ compensation insurance, which covers medical bills for work injuries.
+This policy is also recommended for sole proprietors and independent contractors, as health insurance can deny claims for injuries related to your job.

 General liability insurance is the foundation of a nurse’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.